Course TypeFull Time

 Course at a glance

-The complexity of agricultural management is tightened by many factors including global population growth, transforming economic and political circumstances, environmental change and rapid developments in technology.
+This programme has been designed to equip students with technical and management skills to enter the agricultural supply chain.
+There is a focus on business productivity and sustainability, the global market, the supply chains it supports, agricultural management systems, enterprise development and entrepreneurship.
+The complexity of agricultural management is driven by many factors including global population growth, transforming economic and political circumstances, environmental change and rapid developments in technology.

 What you will learn